jodiedoubleday/newromney/whatsOn.md

 **FUNDRAISING QUIZ NIGHT**

 A Quiz Night will be held on Friday 5th April 2019 at The Centre in North Street New Romney\
-Teams of 6\
+Teams of up to 6\
-Details will be published soon
+£7pp to include a Ploughman's Bring Your Own Drink and Glasses\
+7.00pm for a 7.30pm start\
+Raffle\
+For a Fun Night come and meet the Country Fayre Team

+**Call 01797 363981 to book your table**

-**COCKNEY EVENING**
+**COCKNEY EVENING**\

-with Gordon Bennett on Friday 24th May 2019 at the Masonic Hall in Dymchurch\
+with Gordon Bennett on Friday 24th May 2019\
+at the Masonic Hall in Dymchurch\
 More details shortly